PrincetonUniversity/multi_gpu_training/04_tensorflow/README.md

 ### Step 2: Download the Data

-This example using the `cassava` dataset which requires X GB of storage space.
+This example using the `cassava` dataset which requires 4 GB of storage space.
 You should do this on `/scratch/network/<YourNetID>` or `/scratch/gpfs/<YourNetID>` and not in `/home.`

-Run the commands below to download the data (1.6 GB uncompressed):
+Run the commands below to download the data (4 GB in size):

 ```
 $ conda activate tf2-v100